strava/go.strava/README.md

 up to date, however this package may lag behind.
 If this is impacting your development, please file an [issue](https://github.com/strava/go.strava/issues) and it will be addressed as soon as possible.

+#### Starting June 2018

+Find the new Strava V3 API at https://github.com/strava/developers.strava.com/.
+You can generate Go client following the [Client code section](https://github.com/strava/developers.strava.com/#client-code).
+This repository is no longer getting updated and may be removed in the near future.

 #### To install

 	go get github.com/strava/go.strava